Pietra Tordin: College career

 Tordin became a starter for the Princeton Tigers during her freshman season in 2022.
 She led the team in scoring with 8 goals in 17 games, Princeton's first freshman top scorer since Tyler Lussi in 2013, and was named the Ivy League rookie of the year and second-team All-Ivy.
+In the summer of 2023, prior to her sophomore campaign at Princeton, Tordin trained with Brazilian professional club Palmeiras.

 Tordin scored 12 goals in 18 games in her sophomore year in 2023, second-most in the Ivy League, and was named to the All-Ivy first team and United Soccer Coaches All-American third team alongside senior teammate Madison Curry.
 She helped Princeton qualify for the NCAA tournament, where they lost in the second round to Texas Tech on penalties.
 She trained with the NWSL's Orlando Pride the following summer.

 In her junior season in 2024, Tordin scored an Ivy League-best 10 goals in 10 games, missing a portion of the season while at the 2024 FIFA U-20 Women's World Cup.
 She scored the only goal of a 1–0 win against Brown that clinched the league regular-season title for Princeton.
 She scored twice in a 3–1 win against Harvard as Princeton won the Ivy League tournament, with Tordin the top scorer of the tournament.
 Her final goal came in her final college game, a 2–1 loss to Virginia in the first round of the NCAA tournament.
-She was named the Ivy League Offensive Player of the Year, first-team All-Ivy, and third-team All-American.
-Tordin left Princeton after her third (junior) year of play to become professional.
+She was named the Ivy League Offensive Player of the Year and first-team All-Ivy.
+After her junior year, she gave up her remaining year of college eligibility to sign professionally.